PhD Food Logistics and Quality Management, Wageningen University and Research, the Netherlands, 2010

 Cell: Cell: +263 772 807 739

 The Innovation Hub is a prototyping and micro-factory facility with space for research, exploration, and creation of new ideas, objects, and products.
 The Hub hosts innovative start-ups by providing office space, laboratories, conference rooms and access to other resources to improve the likelihood of their success.
-The CITT/Innovation Hub is supported by the university’s faculties (students and lecturers), industry partners and government departments.
+The CII/Innovation Hub is supported by the university’s faculties (students and lecturers), industry partners and government departments.

 1. Research that solve practical problems.